 The many handsome wreaths included two sent by the 13th Hussars and the 17th Lancers."

-"From a correspondent...
 I am sure you will be sorry to hear of the death of an old soldier and hero, George Badger, late of the 17th (Duke of Cambridge's Own) Lancers.
 He was buried in the Wolverhampton Cemetery on Thursday last, the funeral being attended by two non-commissioned officers of the 17th Lancers and the 13th Hussars, then the 13th Light Dragoons, with which I believe Badger also served.
-There were also present a 4th Dragoon Guard and a 6th Dragoon and representatives of the Volunteers at the graveside, two Volunteer buglers sounding the 'Last Post'.It was a most impressive ceremony, and I am proud that I was privileged to attend.
-As you are aware, a military funeral is not allowed to a retired soldier under the present regulations, but being a special case, we received permission from the War Office to turn out."
+There were also present a 4th Dragoon Guard and a 6th Dragoon and representatives of the Volunteers at the graveside, two Volunteer buglers sounding the 'Last Post'.

-Report from a Wolverhampton newspaper of an unknown date:
+Report from a Wolverhampton newspaper (unknown date):

 "An exhibition of a film at the Odeon Cinema, Wolverhampton, based on the 'Charge of the Light Brigade' during the Crimean War, recalls the name of the late Mr. G. Badger, of Wolverhampton, who took part in the famous charge.
 Mr Badger, who died in 1904, was the father of Mr. B.H.
 Badger, who now lives at No. 145 Bingley Street."